simpleiot/simpleiot/docs/adr/5-time-validation.md

 - sync (sends data upstream)
 - store (not sure ???)

-The db and sync clients should not process points (or buffer them until) until we are sure the system has a valid time.
+The db and sync clients should not process points (or perhaps buffer them until) until we are sure the system has a valid time.
 How does it get this information?
 Possibilities
 include: